-AEMO forecasts unconstrained maximum and minimum demand.
-That is, demand that is unconstrained by subregional network constraints, generation constraints or outages, wholesale market dynamics and market levers which are modelled separately (demand side participation, battery VPP and coordinated EV charging).
+AEMO forecasts unconstrained maximum and minimum demand, that is, demand that is unconstrained by subregional network constraints, generation constraints (including constrained rooftop PV generation) or outages, wholesale market dynamics and market levers which are modelled separately (demand side participation, battery VPP and coordinated EV charging).

-For battery VPP a percentage of installed battery capacity is reserved to be captured in the market models as an operational generator.
+For battery VPP, a percentage of installed battery capacity is reserved to be captured in the market models as an operational generator.
 This percentage used is discussed in the IASR.
 For coordinated EV charging, again, for a given scenario a percentage of EV energy is reserved to be modelled in the demand traces during times of minimum demand.
-This is discussed in more detail in Section 6.
+This is discussed in more detail in Section 6.4.